mutant-city/k8s_study/concepts_vocab.md

 ### Annotations
 * used to store custom metadata about objects
 * not intended to be identifying and not usable by selection
-* just attach somekind of custom data
+* just attach some kind of custom data

 ### Selectors
 * provide us a way to select a list of objects based on their lable